Wolfram U

 About This Interactive Course

-It's free and easy to get started with open interactive courses using the Wolfram Cloud—sign in with your Wolfram ID or create one.
+This self-study resource is part of the Computer-Based Maths (CBM) project and works in the Wolfram Cloud.
+It's free and easy to get started using the Wolfram Cloud—sign in with your Wolfram ID or create one.
 No plan is required.
-This full interactive course includes video reviews, chapter quizzes and an independent project.
-A certificate of course completion is available (further certification will be available in the future).
-First time with our Computational Thinking modules?
-Please watch the video.
+This interactive course includes video lessons, computational activities, auto-graded questions and a project.